 For instance, say you post a #MotivationMonday tip for your followers each week.
-Design one template in Adobe Spark or choose from pre-loaded designs in the app and use the duplicate feature to remix the design over and over with new content.
+Design one template in Adobe Creative Cloud Express or choose from pre-loaded designs in the app and use the duplicate feature to remix the design over and over with new content.
 You can do something similar with promotions so that your followers can start recognizing a recurring promotion or feature.
 This will also save you loads of time!

 Check out how some brands and indiviudals use consistency in their social media posts to great effect:

-Yelling Mule, a digital marketing agency based in Boston, uses photo filters in Adobe Spark to establish visual consistency on their Instagram account.
+Yelling Mule, a digital marketing agency based in Boston, uses photo filters in Adobe Creative Cloud Express to establish visual consistency on their Instagram account.
 They also use consistent themes and fonts for quotes on Instagram by duplicating the design, which saves time.
 As a marketing agency, Yelling Mule knows it needs to stay in people’s feeds everyday, but as a boutique firm they work as a lean team and need to focus most of their efforts on client work.

 Life coach @jennjoycoaching goes a bit broader with her use of fonts, but she uses black, white, and grey motifs and makes text the star of her Instagram account to grow her following to more than 13,000 followers.